ken-okabe/ken-okabe.github.io/_site-ja/0-book/unit-5/section-3/0-timeline-ts-js.md

 #### F\#: `nMap: ('a -> 'b) -> Timeline<'a> -> Timeline<'b> when 'a : null and 'b : null`

+*Note: In F\#, this type constraint (`when 'a : null...`) is syntactically part of the generic parameter declaration.
+This notation is for documentation clarity.*

 #### TS: `.nMap<B>(f): Timeline<B | null>`

 Null-safe mapping.
 Only applies the function to non-null values.
 If the input is `null`, it propagates `null`.